 A good interviewer knows to ask this question.
 However, an interviewer may not be familiar with the software tools you use, since this is not in the area of the interviewer’s expertise.
 Many companies use a two-part interview process.
 The first interview is for general screening of the candidates for qualifications.
 The second interview is for narrowing the candidate choices to select the best person for the position.

-Make it easy for the interviewer to take notes about your skillset, which the supervisor will likely review.
+Make it easy for the interviewer to take notes about your instructional design skillset, which the supervisor will likely review.
 Give a list of the names of the software you use and one sentence for each one that describes what the software tool is used to accomplish.

 Examples of popular software used by instructional designers include: